theckman/gapps-linode-dns-py/README.md

 	Everything should be finished at this point (assuming no errors were returned via API)!
 	Please verify the created records within the Linode DNS Manager: https://manager.linode.com/dns/domain/timheckman.net
+	The new records should be served by the Linode name servers in approximately 16 minutes.
 	<3 heckman

 #License